-Additionally, you will want to identify the specific events that indicate usage of the feature/s.
+Additionally, you’ll want to identify the specific events that indicate usage of the feature(s).
 This will be your Usage Event.

 Step 2: Create appropriate Segments

-If applicable, create segments of users who you expect to interact with your feature/s at a higher volume.
+If applicable, create segments of users who you expect to interact with your feature(s) at a higher volume.
 Learn how to do this via Segments overview.

-For example, Admin users will interact with the setup components of a tool whereas other team members may not interact with setup components at all.
+For example, Admin users may interact more with the setup components of your product, whereas other team members may not interact with setup components at all.
 Alternatively, users who have not added an item to their cart will likely not click to view their cart.

 Step 3: Analyze your features!

 Now it’s time to analyze our features.
-We will cover how to understand general usage, AND how to engage with users who have not used your key feature(s).
+We’ll cover how to understand general usage, AND how to engage with users who have not used your key feature(s).